 THE HUMAN LEAGUE Gordon’s Gin (1980)

-Written by Jeff Wayne (who found worldwide fame with ‘War Of The Worlds’) for a cinema advert, THE HUMAN LEAGUE’s cover of ‘Gordon’s Gin’ starts in a drifting ambient manner before the synthetic percussion and mighty synth riff kicks in like an commercial for Moloko Plus being sold at the Korova Milk Bar.
-Glorious and euphoric with futurist sounds that weighed more than Saturn, Martyn Ware and Ian Craig Marsh left THE HUMAN LEAGUE shortly after to form BEF and with it, a project with Glenn Gregory named after an imaginary group from a scene in ‘A Clockwork Orange’.
-Incidentally, as well as THE HEAVEN SEVENTEEN, the merits of another group called THE SPARKS are also discussed by anti-hero Alex with a couple of devotchkas at the disc-bootick!
+Written by Jeff Wayne for a cinema advert, THE HUMAN LEAGUE’s cover of ‘Gordon’s Gin’ starts in a drifting ambient manner before the synthetic percussion and mighty synth riff kicks in like an commercial for Moloko Plus being sold at the Korova Milk Bar.
+Glorious and euphoric with futuristic sounds that weighed more than Saturn, Martyn Ware and Ian Craig Marsh left THE HUMAN LEAGUE shortly after to form a project named after an imaginary group from a scene in ‘A Clockwork Orange’ discussed by anti-hero Alex with a couple of devotchkas at the disc-bootick!

 Available on the album ‘Travelogue’ via Virgin/EMI Records